pbanaszkiewicz/pbanaszkiewicz.github.com/content/2014-02-22-how-to-bite-flask-sqlalchemy-pytest.rst

 a different session?
 It somehow has to recognize that a new user is requesting your views.

-`I'll come back to that <zipping-flask-sa-together>`_ after explaining what are Flask application and request contexts and how to work with them.
+I'll come back to that in later after explaining what are Flask application and request contexts and how to work with them.

 Transactions in |SA|
 ====================